jessestimpson/kapten/README.md

 The `my_ship.service` file tells systemd how to start the app.
 The `CAP_NET_BIND_SERVICE` capability is required to bind to ports below 1024.

+This file should be placed in `/etc/systemd/system/my_ship.service`.
+Once it's there, you can reload systemd with `systemctl daemon-reload`.

 ```
 # my_ship.service
 [Unit]